wangershi/analyzeChineseFund/README.md

  - bond.
 Include 6715 bonds.
  - stock.
 Include 2855 stocks.

-So we can get a sparse matrix for all funds, each coloumn represent a fund and the head record the fund code.
+So we can get a sparse matrix for portfolio of all funds, each coloumn represent a fund and the head record the fund code.
 Besides, there are 9573 columns representing the set of elements in portfolio.
 ```
 python prepareDataset.py getSparseMatrixForPortfolioInAllFunds
 ```